zuplo/docs/policies/archive-request-gcp-storage-inbound/doc.md

 https://cloud.google.com/iam/docs/service-accounts-create

 The service account you create will also need permissions to write objects to the storage bucket you will use.
-The easiest way to do that is to assign the account the **Storage Object Creator (roles/storage.objectCreator)** role.
+The easiest way to do that's to assign the account the **Storage Object Creator (roles/storage.objectCreator)** role.
 However, you can also scope the permissions to a single bucket if you like.